Auditioning at Footlite

 Lighting Designer: Stephen Reilly

-If you have any questions please do not hesitate to reach out to the director Bradley Lowe at firstname.lastname@example.org.
+If you have any questions please do not hesitate to reach out to the director, Bradley Lowe, on here or at email@example.com.